AydinFatoglu/Horizon7-ThinClient-RPi4/README.md

 # Horizon7-ThinClient-RPi4

-This solution will install standard desktop enviroment top of official Lite image and installs
+This solution will install standard desktop environment on top of official Lite image and installs fully working VMware-Horizon-Client-Linux-2206-8.6.0-20094634 for you.
+Optionally you can use the pre-build image and flash it using raspberry pi imager software